jdbancal/gem/doc/gettingStarted.md

 ### Display precision

 When displaying a high precision number, only part of the number is usually printed out.
 This is the default behavior, because long string of digits can quickly become cumbersome.
-Note however that if all digits are not printed systematically, this does not mean that they are not kept in memory.
+Even though all significant digits are not systematically printed, they are indeed kept in memory and used in the computations.
 The function `gemDisplayPrecision` can be used to adjust the number of displayed digits.
-Alternatively, the display precision can also be directly specified as a second argument of the `display` function:
+Alternatively, the display precision can also be directly specified as a second argument of the `disp` or `display` functions:
- - `display(gem('pi'),50)` prints 50 digits:
+ - `disp(gem('pi'),50)` prints 50 digits:

         3.1415926535897932384626433832795028841971693993751

 A *negative* display precision prints out all digits in memory:
- - `display(gem('pi'),-1)` prints the same 50 digits as above.
+ - `disp(gem('pi'),-1)` prints the same 50 digits as above.

 ## Functions

-A list of the functions that can be applied to gem and sgem is available [here](functions.md).
-In general, these functions take the same arguments as their matlab counterparts, and behave in the same way.
+A list of the functions that can be applied to gem and sgem objects is available [here](functions.md).
+In general, these functions take the same arguments as their MATLAB/GNU Octave counterparts, and behave in the same way.
 For instance, the `max` function applied to a vector containing two complex numbers returns the complex number with largest magnitude, or the one with largest angle if both magnitudes are equal.

 For some functions, all possible behaviors are not yet implemented.
-For instance, mpower currently only supports powers of +1 and -1.
-Anyone wishing to have a specific feature is invited to mention so and eventually consider contributing to this open source project by implementing the missing behaviors and submitting a push request (see also [this page](howToContribute.md) for more ways to get involved).
+For instance, `mpower` currently only supports powers of +1 and -1.
+Anyone wishing to have a specific feature is invited to open an [issue](https://github.com/jdbancal/gem/issues) and eventually consider contributing to this open source project by implementing the missing behaviors and submitting a push request (see also [this page](howToContribute.md) for more ways to get involved).

-The default behavior of some GEM functions does differ from Matlab's implementation.
+Note that the default behavior of some GEM functions does differ from MATLAB's implementation.
 This is the case for example for functions which don't preserve the sparsity when applied to sparse objects.
 This point is explained in the `gemSparseLikeMatlab.m` file.
-This default matlab behavior is easily restored by calling `gemSparseLikeMatlab(1)`.
+This default MATLAB behavior is easily restored by calling `gemSparseLikeMatlab(1)`.